Metal Production in Iceland

 Electricity production in Iceland

-Aluminum smelters in Iceland are run on renewable energy and contribute only one-sixth of the average greenhouse gas emissions from the aluminum production worldwide.
-71% of aluminum production worldwide is powered by fossil fuel plants.
+Aluminum smelters in Iceland are run on renewable energy and contribute only of the average greenhouse gas emissions from the aluminum production worldwide. of aluminum production worldwide is powered by fossil fuel plants.

 Aluminum is a light metal with versatile uses.
 Demand for aluminum is growing as the transport sector seeks to improve fuel emissions with lighter cars, trucks and trains.
 Aluminum is also used in construction, for electrical conductors and consumer goods.
 It can be infinitely recycled and 75% of the aluminum that has ever been produced in the world is still in use.